Wtorek Izsak first learned how to use a conductor at the age of eight.

 He briskly went to the history shelf and pulled out a book titled simply Ariesian Potential Saint Candidates.
 He flipped it open to the first page and found a brief description there:

 But he already knew that.
-His little, precious Csilla was almost chosen, after all.
+His little, precious Csilla was also almost chosen, after all.

 “Csilla…” He sighed, reaching for his pocket where he stored his photo of her.
 He stopped short when he received a reprimanding shush from a passing Conductor.
 Izsak whispered an embarrassed apology before focusing back on the text.